theGreen-Coder/CILv2-CARLA/README.md

  <img src="Driving.gif" height="250">

 ### Publications
-This is the official code release of the paper:
+This is **NOT** the official code release of the paper:

 Yi Xiao, Felipe Codevilla, Diego Porres and Antonio M. Lopez.
 [Scaling Vision-based End-to-End Driving with Multi-View Attention Learning](https://arxiv.org/abs/2302.03198).

-Please cite our paper if you find this work useful (will be soon updated with the IROS citation):
+Please cite the paper if you find this work useful:

          @misc{xiao2023scaling,
          title={Scaling Vision-based End-to-End Driving with Multi-View Attention Learning},